kennethliu0/resume/README.md

 # Resume

-This is my publicly hosted LaTeX resume.
+This is my publicly hosted LaTeX resume, using GitHub Actions to deploy the pdf to Pages.